puppetlabs/puppetlabs-sqlserver/README.md

 * Instance: An instance is an installed and running database service.
 * Database: A database is a collection of information organized into related tables of data and definitions of data objects.
 * Login: A Login has server-level permissions to access and manage all or some of the database and principal login rights.
-* User: User grants access to a single DATABASE and is typically mapped to a Login.
+* User: A User has database-level access to a single database and is typically mapped to a Login.
 * Server Roles: Server-level permission groups that exist outside of databases.
 These are defined by SQL Server and might have nested permissions.

 ##Reference